mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 ## Methodology & Research Questions

 To help the reader understand the data in this chapter the following section on methodology is included.
 PERHAPS NOT AS JUST EXTRA & CONFUSING

-MOVE THIS TO THE METHODOLOGY CHAPTER - CREATE A SUMMARY AT THE TOP OF THE CHAPTER >>>
+MOVE THIS TO THE METHODOLOGY CHAPTER -
+CREATE A SUMMARY AT THE TOP OF THE CHAPTER WITH LINKS TO ONLINE CHAPTERS >>>

 |Written Journal Notes | Used as development tool, finally coded to find themes |Used to evaluate starting themes and inform changes to learning design|